 You'll traverse exposed waters southwest from Spring Island through the outer realm of the Ka:'yu:'k't'h' (Kyuquot) people, meandering through rocky islet and island clusters and paralleling surf-kissed beaches and fossil-strewn rock shelves.
 Seasoned paddlers return year after year to have three kilometres of beach to themselves and the Vancouver Island wildlife.

-Experienced kayakers love the waters south from Spring Island across Kyuquot Sound to the expansive fine sandy beaches of Rugged Point Provincial Marine Park.
-Discover an incredible "out there" feeling while navigating the pristine Barrier Islands and geologically rich shorelines.
+Experienced kayakers love heading south from Spring Island, across Kyuquot Sound to the expansive fine sandy beaches of Rugged Point Provincial Marine Park, to rarely visited gems.

 |These trips begin and end from your accommodation in Comox/Courtenay or Campbell River, include van transportation, a scenic boat ride to our Wilderness Retreat Base Camp, and the perfect mix of personal and group time once on the west coast.

 The Rugged Point area is a favourite with west coast kayakers.
 This inspiring marine-scape and kayaking tour is on the wild west coast of British Columbia through an exceptionally rich marine environment.
 The rugged natural features provide ample opportunity to get into a paddling rhythm riding the dominant southwesterly swell, or to examine the minutia while wandering secluded beaches and fossil-strewn outcrops.
 This kayaking expedition can reach as far south as Tatchu Point on a day trip from a satellite camp near Kapoose Creek or elsewhere along the Rugged Point Provincial Marine Park beaches.